- Home

 Regulations, Bylaws, & Policies

-Except as permitted by the Conservation Commission or as provided in this bylaw, no person shall commence to remove, fill, dredge, build upon, degrade, discharge into, or otherwise alter the following resource areas: any freshwater or coastal wetlands; marshes; wet meadows; bogs; swamps; vernal pools; banks; reservoirs; lakes; ponds of any size; rivers; streams; creeks; beaches; dunes; estuaries; the ocean; land under water bodies; lands subject to flooding or inundation by groundwater or surface water; land subject to tidal action, coastal storm flowage, or flooding; and lands abutting any of the aforesaid areas.
+Except as permitted by the Conservation Commission or as provided in this bylaw, no person shall commence to remove, fill, dredge, build upon, degrade, discharge into, or otherwise alter the following resource areas: any freshwater or coastal wetlands; marshes; wet meadows; bogs; swamps; vernal pools; banks; reservoirs; lakes; ponds of any size; rivers; streams; creeks; beaches; dunes; estuaries; the ocean; land under water bodies; lands subject to flooding or inundation by groundwater or surface water; land subject to tidal action, coastal storm flowage, or flooding; and lands within 100 feet of any of the aforesaid resource areas; rivers, streams, and creeks whether perennial or intermittent; and lands within 200 feet of any river, stream, or creek; and lands abutting any of the aforesaid areas.
 Said resource areas shall be protected whether or not they border surface waters.

 Written application shall be filed with this Commission to perform activities affecting resource areas protected by this bylaw.
 This application should be the standard form as set forth by the Massachusetts Department of Environmental Protection (DEP).

 At the time of a permit application, the applicant shall pay a filing fee as set forth by the DEP.
-No local fee is required.
-However, the local portion set forth by the DEP is necessary.
+A local fee of per the table below made payable to Town of Dighton- is required for all filings in addition to the local portion set forth by the DEP, See Below Section XVI.

 The Commission may waive the filing fee, consultant fee and costs and expenses for a permit application or request for determination by a government agency.

 The Commission shall require the payment of the consultant fee prior to the initiation of consulting services.
-Failure by the applicant to pay the consultant fee specified by the Commission within ten business days of the request for payment, or refusal of payment, shall be cause for the Commission to deny the application based on lack of sufficient information to evaluate whether the project meets applicable performance standards in 310 CMR 10 and the Dighton Wetlands Protection Bylaw or its regulations.
+Failure by the applicant to pay the consultant fee specified by the Commission or it’s duly authorized Agent within ten (10) business days of the request for payment, or refusal of payment, shall be cause for the Commission to deny the application based on lack of sufficient information to evaluate whether the project meets applicable performance standards in 310 CMR 10.00 and the Dighton Wetlands Protection Bylaw or its regulations.

 The applicant shall pay the fee to the Town of Dighton to fund the 53G consultant services account established by the Commission with the Town Treasurer’s office, which may be drawn upon by the Commission for specific consultant services approved by the Commission at one of its public meetings.